 Salesforce DX is the new IDE provided by Salesforce.
 So now we can use SFDX with Non Scratch Org.
 Previously we can use SFDX with environment hub and production orgs.
-Where we need to create scratch org to make it work.
-But Now we can use it with any org which make it more useful as this is official IDE by Salesforce so we will see some great enhancement in it.
+Where we need to create scratch org to use it.
+But now we can use it with any org (Developer Edition / Sandbox).
+This makes it more useful as this is official IDE by Salesforce so we will see some great enhancement in it.

-- Now we need to authorise our org.
+- Thirdly, we need to authorize our org.
 For this we need to use SFDX: Authorize an Org Command.
 Select the Org type >Default production, Sandbox, or custom.
 Give an org alias and click enter.

-- Once we get all the source in editor.
+- Once we get all the metadata in the editor.
 We can make changes in code.
-Once we done with our changes.
-We can select single file, manifest, complete and use the command SFDX: Deploy source to org
+Once we are done our changes.
+We can select a single file, manifest, all files and use the command SFDX: Deploy source to org

 - We can verify the code change in our org as well.

-As we can see just following some simple steps we can use SFDX cli with our org.
-This also support developer org as well.
-So you can play with it in your development and can keep a local backup or quickly transfer metadata from one org to another switch between multiple projects easily.
+As we can see just following some simple steps we can use SFDX CLI with our org.
+So you can use it in your development and can keep a local backup or quickly transfer metadata from one org to another switch between multiple projects easily.